coderismaila/coderismaila/README.md

 My day to day activity centers around collecting, cleaning and analysing data for the technical deparment of [Kaduna Electric](https://kadunaelectric.com).
 But my passion for technology drove me to learn web technologies to help me build tools that will simplify my work and make life easier for me and my employer.

-### Technologies I use include but to limited to the following
+### Technologies I use include but not limited to the following

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)